• Skip to primary navigation

 Instructions

 • Inspect the dryad saddles and make sure they're clean.
 Using a paring knife, gently scrape off the pores (optional, but I recommend it).
-Holding the mushrooms by the first stem, shave the dryad saddles as thin as possible on a mandoline, discarding any tough stem pieces, then mince as fine as you can stand with a large chef knife.
+Holding the mushrooms by the first stem, shave the dryad saddles as thin as possible on a mandoline, discarding any tough stem pieces, then mince with a knife or pulse in a food processor.

-• In a wide pan with high sides, like a cast iron skillet (10-12 inches would be great) gently heat the oil and shallot until translucent.
+• In a wide pan with high sides, like a cast iron skillet gently heat the oil and shallot until translucent.

 • Add the mushrooms, thyme and bay, and heat on medium until the mushrooms start to give up their juice.
 Add the water and cook for a few minutes more.
 Make sure the pan stays wet, you don't want it to dry out.